 Specific and strict rules apply to bear viewing in the Ecological Reserve and Settlement Lands.
 Visitation is allowed only with a permitted commercial guide and limited to 1 group of 5 visitors per day from September 1 to October 31.
 Access from November to August is by permit only.
 These measures are necessary to maintain the area's wilderness character and the safety of visitors and wildlife residents.

-The 6,500 km2 wilderness area is a legacy of the Vuntut Gwitchin Land Claim Agreement and is jointly managed by the Government of Yukon and the Vuntut Gwitchin Government.
+The 6,500 square kilometre wilderness area is a legacy of the Vuntut Gwitchin Land Claim Agreement and is jointly managed by the Government of Yukon and the Vuntut Gwitchin Government.

 - Maintain the long-term viability of natural population levels of grizzly bear which concentrate seasonally at Bear Cave Mountain.